-We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
+- We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
 There is also a personalized learning option available.
 Contact your local Extended Campuses' office or the College of Health and Human Services Office of Student Services for information about admission and transcript evaluation.

 RNs who earned their degree from a regionally accredited community college may transfer up to 90 units toward the BSN.
 Other RNs should consult with a distance-learning advisor to determine transfer credits.
 Students currently in a regionally accredited community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.

-This Option for Registered Nurses requires 60 to 63 units and for students to complete an Associate’s Degree at a Community College, where some of their preprofessional requirements are likely also completed.
+This Option for Registered Nurses requires 60-63 units and for students to complete an Associate’s Degree at a Community College, where some of their preprofessional requirements are likely also completed.
 Up to 90 units can be transferred in for this program.

 - Preprofessional Requirements: 30-33 units